 Frequently asked questions (FAQs)

-What's Permissions Management?
+What's Microsoft Entra Permissions Management?

-Permissions Management is a cloud infrastructure entitlement management (CIEM) solution that provides comprehensive visibility into permissions assigned to all identities.
+Microsoft Entra Permissions Management (Permissions Management) is a cloud infrastructure entitlement management (CIEM) solution that provides comprehensive visibility into permissions assigned to all identities.
 For example, over-privileged workload and user identities, actions, and resources across multicloud infrastructures in Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
 Permissions Management detects, automatically right-sizes, and continuously monitors unused and excessive permissions.
 It deepens the Zero Trust security strategy by augmenting the least privilege access principle.

 What are the prerequisites to use Permissions Management?